b64hub/apex-utils/README.md

 `SObjectSelector` is a base class for selector classes, following Enterprise patterns.
 It defines which sObjectType to query and the defaultfields.
 It also implements some common queries, like getting where a field equals a certain value.

-# SObjectDomain
+# RecordCollection

-`SObjectDomain` is a base class for domain classes, following Enterprise patterns.
+`RecordCollection` is a base class for domain classes, following Enterprise patterns.
 It defines sObjectType and defines a list of records.

 # FilterBuilder